- Docs Home

 CPU—frequency scaling

 cpufreq is a module that dynamically adjusts the CPU frequency.
 It supports five modes.
 To ensure service performance, select the performance mode and fix the CPU frequency at the highest supported operating frequency without dynamic adjustment.
-The command for this operation is cpupower frequency-set --governor performance
+The command for this operation is cpupower frequency-set --governor performance.

 CPU—interrupt affinity